JaiWillems/celest/docs/source/modules/coordinate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Azimuth-Elevation frame (also known as the Horizontal or Altitude-Azimuth frame) is an observer centric frame that uses the observers local horizon to define to angular measures: azimuth and elevation.
+The Azimuth-Elevation frame (also known as the Horizontal or Altitude-Azimuth frame) is an observer centric frame that uses the observers local horizon to define two angular measures: azimuth and elevation.
 Azimuth is the angle in the plane of the observer's local horizon between the desired target and North.
 Azimuth is measured as clockwise positive and lies in the range :math:`[0, 360)`.
 Elevation is the angle of the desired target above and perpendicular to the observer's local horizon.
 Elevation is measured as positive above the horizontal plane and lies in the range :math:`[-90, 90]`.
 This frame is used extensively in the window generation workflow.